MANAGING ENTERPRISE SECURITY POLICIES – TOTAL NETWORK TRANSPARENCY

 Effective Security Policies

 The lack of a detailed and current view into the state of their organizations has traditionally forced security executives to base policy decisions on broader and more static parameters – which, at best, are supported by such measures as organizational affiliation, geographic location, system administrative groups and the like.
-However, such shotgun approaches fail to account for many aspects of individual users or machines that can have significant bearing on their own security as well as the security of other machines to which they may gain access.
+However, such shotgun approaches fail to account for many aspects of individual users or machines that can have a significant bearing on their own security as well as the security of other machines to which they may gain access.

 In addition to lacking adequate detail about the activity and state of the network environment, conventional security views also often fail to adequately account for the perpetual state of change intrinsic to enterprise networks.
 This dynamism is solely due to increased utilization of mobile and wireless devices.
-It is inherent due to the constant flux in the employee and contractor populations, and is also created from technology refreshes, patches and updates, as well as reorganizations, mergers and acquisitions.
+It is inherent due to the constant flux in the employee and contractor populations and is also created from technology refreshes, patches and updates, as well as reorganizations, mergers and acquisitions.

 Policies That Meet The Needs Of The Enterprise